 I have been thinking over the last few days what the most appropriate topic would be to write about as we move into 2020.
 What could I say, or pass onto you that would have the most positive benefit for you moving forward.

 And what I came up with was actually about stopping, looking back over your shoulder and acknowledging where you have come from.
-In particular looking back over 2016 and just focusing on all the great things you achieved or experienced (big & small) and then considering what you learned in 2016.
+In particular looking back over 2018 and just focusing on all the great things you achieved or experienced (big & small) and then considering what you learned in the last year.

 - We all interpret things differently.
 I found this out through my investment in a new boutique backpackers in Bali.
 What I thought was ‘reasonable’ or ‘normal practice’ was significantly different for my business partners.
 That is why it is important to clarify what each person means at the start of a project, rather than part way through it (yeah I know – I need to repeat 1st Grade!).
 Actually, this applies to all communication.
 Don’t assume that someone else pictures the same time frame as you when they say ‘It won’t take long’.
 Ask.
 Don’t assume.
 It makes for much more harmonious relationships.

 - People generally don’t like us to change because they fear that our changes will affect their relationship with us.
 Too often people close to us will not support our changes or growth because they are more worried about what it will do to their relationship with us.
 Will we still be the same thing in their lives if we change or grow or move locations?
 So sometimes when we are not getting supported by someone close it may be more about the other persons fear, rather than you having a bad idea or making the wrong choice.
 So trust yourself – especially if it ‘feels’ right.